What Are Omega-3s, Actually? Here's The Lowdown On These Healthy Fats

 ALA (alpha-linolenic acid)

 Because of this, consuming foods high in ALA is not an effective way to get the EPA and DHA we need, Harris says.
-In fact, he believes it's nearly impossible to achieve optimal EPA and DHA levels by consuming ALA alone.* And that belief is rooted in published clinical evidence.
+In fact, he believes it's nearly impossible to achieve optimal EPA and DHA levels by consuming ALA alone.* And that belief is rooted in published clinical evidence4.

 That said, ALA has its own benefits independent of its ability to transform into EPA and DHA.
 In addition to supporting the body's anti-inflammatory pathways and promoting brain health and mood, research has even recently linked ALA with longevity.*